Law Offices | Robinson & Robinson, LLC

 Challenges In New Jersey Land Use And Zoning Laws

-New Jersey is the most densely populated state in the country.
-Because there are so many people in a small area, the rules for building are very strict.
-Every town wants to control how its neighborhoods look and function.
-This issue creates difficult hurdles for developers and homeowners.
+New Jersey is the most densely populated state in the country so building regulations tend to be strict – every town wants a say in how its neighborhoods look and function.
+That creates hurdles for developers and homeowners alike.

 • Zoning variances: Often, your building plans do not fit the town’s exact rules.
 You might want to build closer to the street than allowed.
 To do this, you need special permission called a variance.
 These can be challenging to win and require a formal hearing.

-• Neighbor opposition: People often fight new construction near their homes.
-They may have to attend zoning board meetings to complain about potential traffic, noise or loss of privacy.
+• Neighbor concerns: Nearby property owners sometimes raise objections to new construction.
+They may have to attend zoning board meetings to voice concerns about potential traffic, noise or loss of privacy.

 • Environmental restrictions: New Jersey has many wetlands and protected areas.
 If your land is near water, you need extra permits from the state.

-• Historic preservation: If your property is in a historic district, you are limited in what you can change.
-You often need approval for even small repairs like changing windows or painting.
+• Historic preservation: Properties in a historic district, face added limits on what you can change, often requiring approval for even small repairs like changing windows or painting.

 These challenges can be frustrating, and a single mistake in your application can lead to a denial.
 You need the right land use and zoning attorney to prepare strong applications and speak for you at hearings.